 - the defensibility of the position taken (there should be defences available and the appropriate documentation/evidence should be available);

-- the fact pattern relating to the risk (insurers will rely on the facts as represented to them – see below);
+the fact pattern relating to the risk (we will rely on the facts as represented to us);

 - the situs of the risk (the relevant jurisdiction should have a stable court system with a concept of legal certainty);